LYNCH·LLP

 • What is Daniel T Pellett's overall allowance rate?

-No. The pooled rate describes past dispositions aggregated across multiple art units and subject matters.
-It is not a prediction of the outcome of any specific application.
+The pooled rate describes the examiner's past record.
+It is not a prediction of any specific application's outcome.

 ◈ RESPONDING TO AN OFFICE ACTION